View Post

 Ototoxic Medications: Life-Saving Drugs That Could Cost You Your Hearing

-In Hearing Health, Hearing Loss by Sheboygan
+In Hearing Health, Hearing Loss by Joelle Steffen

 Ototoxic medicines are drugs that can damage the inner ear, leading to hearing loss, tinnitus (ringing in the ears), or balance problems.
 While the word “ototoxic” may sound alarming, these medications are often essential for treating serious or life-threatening conditions.
 Understanding why these drugs are prescribed and how to minimize their effects is key to preserving hearing health.
 Why Are …